 Remember, we live in the golden age of technology – use it!
 Even just a couple of decades ago, it was extremely difficult to internationally communicate in real-time.
 Now, we have these incredible technologies like Skype and WhatsApp to help us connect with people all over the world.
 When your child is feeling homesick, a quick phone call or video chat might help them feel closer to you.
 Seeing a familiar face and hearing your voice will remind them that you’re still there when they need you, despite their newfound independence.

 Be careful, however, that you don’t overdo it.
 Of course, you want to be there for your child when they need you, to comfort and encourage them.
 It is important that you be available, but try not to distract them from what’s going on in their new space.
 While you may want to be in constant communication, be mindful of how this may hinder their involvement in the community.
-If your child is always talking to you, that means they are likely not making a conscious effort to acclimate to their new surroundings.
+If your child is always talking to you, that means they are likely not making a conscious effort to adjust to their new surroundings.
 Try to find the balance between being accessible and giving them space to try new things in their new home.

 Encourage them to go out and get involved